-As your induction tutor, they will meet with you to complete the 3 formal assessments that form part of your ECT year.
+As your induction tutor, Will will meet with you to complete the 2 formal assessments that form part of your ECT year.
 These consist of a lesson observation prior to end-of-term assessment, and a formal assessment meeting.
-As a ECT, you will have a reduced timetable for the first academic year.
+As a ECT, you will have a reduced timetable for the first academic year and will have allocated time to complete your UCL ECT training modules with support from your mentor.

-We use an online tracker aligned with the Teacher Standards which you can use with your mentor for recording evidence and tracking areas/activities for development throughout the year.
+We use an online tracker aligned with the

+Teacher Standards which you can use with your mentor for recording evidence and tracking areas/activities for development throughout the year.

-What our ECTs say:
+What our NQTs say: